Welcome to our Blog Page

 How to Survive the Quiet Times and Benefit from the Experience

-Change is inevitable and quiet often unforseeable.
+Change is inevitable and quiet often unforeseeable.
 Quiet times can hit us when we least expect it.
-The cancellation of a major project, a big customer leaves or roadworks commence that make your shop inaccessible.
+The cancellation of a major project, a big customer leaves or roadworks commences that make your shop inaccessible.
 The unexpected can catch us all.

 Tax Refund Tips for 2017